agadin/DRIAMS_Antimicrobial_to_Resistant_Spectral/README.md

 > [!CAUTION]
 > Required step!

-The data source can be easily downloaded from [Kaggle](https://www.kaggle.com/datasets/drscarlat/driams/data) that already has the processed CSVs for each institue and year without the added bloat (and data requirement of 144.84 GB!).
+The data source can be easily downloaded from [Kaggle](https://www.kaggle.com/datasets/drscarlat/driams/data) which already has the processed CSVs for each institute and year without the added bloat (and data requirement of 144.84 GB!).
 The original data source can be found [here](https://datadryad.org/stash/dataset/doi:10.5061/dryad.bzkh1899q)[^1].
-This guide assumes that the datasource is the trimed down Kaggle version but the scripts should work for both data sources (the original data source is untested however because uncompressing 144.84 GB takes too long).
+This guide assumes that the data source is the trimmed-down Kaggle version but the scripts should work for both data sources (the original data source is untested however because uncompressing 144.84 GB takes too long).
 [^1]: Weis, Caroline et al. (2022).
 DRIAMS: Database of Resistance Information on Antimicrobials and MALDI-TOF Mass Spectra [Dataset].
 Dryad. https://doi.org/10.5061/dryad.bzkh1899q

-After downloading the data, open `mater_fil_creator.py` with your program of choice and edit `download_location` on line 14 to the folder which contains the 4 sub folders, DRIAMS-A to DRIAMS-D. Next, edit `cleancsv_file`, on line 16, to specify where you would like to save the created master csv.
+After downloading the data, open `mater_fil_creator.py` with your program of choice and edit `download_location` on line 14 to the folder that contains the 4 subfolders, DRIAMS-A to DRIAMS-D. Next, edit `cleancsv_file`, on line 16, to specify where you would like to save the created master csv.

 **Expected Output:**
 ```